-In Part One of this step-by-step tutorial on creating a new post in WordPress, we covered the following sections:
+In Part One of this step-by-step tutorial on how to create a new post in WordPress, we covered the following sections:

 - Types Of Content You Can Publish In WordPress

-To review Part One of this tutorial, go here: How To Create A Post In WordPress – Part One
+To review Part 1 of our comprehensive step-by-step tutorial, go here: How To Create A Post In WordPress – Part 1

-As we state repeatedly throughout this site, WordPress provides an easy-to-use, powerful and flexible content management system tool to publish information about your business online.
+As we repeatedly state throughout this site, WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 The more you understand WordPress, the better you can use it as a business marketing tool to help you grow online.

-As you will see very shortly, creating a new WordPress post is very easy.
-In this tutorial, you are going to actually create a post in WordPress.
+As you will see very shortly, creating a WordPress post is very easy.
+In this tutorial, you are going to learn how to actually create an effective post for your business in WordPress.

-Let’s begin by reviewing some helpful guidelines for adding content to blog posts.
+Let’s start by reviewing some useful guidelines for posting content with WordPress.

-The following are helpful guidelines and best practices for posting content on WordPress:
+Below are some useful guidelines and best practices for posting content on WordPress:

 - Use Paragraphs: Make your content more readable by breaking up your writing into paragraphs.
-Tip: If you use double spaces between your paragraphs, WordPress will automatically detect these and insert HTML paragraph tags (<p>) into your writing.
+Tip: If paragraphs are separated with double spaces, WordPress will automatically detect these and insert HTML paragraph tags (<p>) into your writing.

-- Use Headings: If you plan to write long posts, then use headings to break up your post sections.
-In HTML, headings are set using tags like h1, h2, h3, h4, and so on.
-You can also insert headings by highlighting content in the body of your post, and then selecting one of the heading options from the “Format Style” menu in your Content Editor.
+- Use Headings: If you plan to write a long post, consider using headings to break up your post sections.
+In HTML, headings are set using tags like h1, h2, and so on.
+You can also insert headings by highlighting content in the body of your post, and then selecting one of the heading options from the “Format Style” menu in your Visual Editor.

 - Use HTML: You don’t have to know HTML to create richly formatted content, as WordPress will automatically do this if you use the WordPress Content Editor.
-Having a little knowledge of HTML, however, allows you to control different styling elements in your content (e.g. styled boxes and nested layouts).
+Having some basic knowledge of HTML, however, allows you to control different styling elements in your content (e.g. boxes and nested layouts).

-- Spell Check & Proof: Check your spelling and proof everything before posting your content.
-There are a number of spell check plugins available for WordPress.
+- Spell Check & Proof: Check your spelling and proof everything before posting your content live.
+There are a number of WordPress spell check plugins available.

-- Focus On Content Quality: An excellent way to focus only on the content without distractions is to write your posts using a text editor, then copy and paste your content into the WordPress editor.
+- Focus On The Quality Of The Content: An excellent way to focus only on the content without distractions is to compose your posts using a plain text editor, then copy and paste your content into the WordPress editor.

-- Think Before You Publish: Anything that you publish could be seen by lots of people and picked up by search engines, making it harder to make the content “unseen”.
-Take take your time and think about what you are planning to write and review everything before publishing.
+- Think Before You Post: Everything you make public can be seen by lots of people and picked up by search engines, making it harder to take things back.
+Take a moment to think about what you are planning to write and review your posts before publishing.
 Don’t rant … think!

-- Consider Your Audience: Think about who will read your content and take any appropriate measures and precautions that you think may be necessary when writing content to ensure that your privacy and the privacy of others is protected.
+- Consider Your Readers: Think about who will read your content and take any appropriate measures and precautions you think may be required to ensure that your privacy and the privacy of others is protected.

-- Make Use Of Comments: Comments allow your site visitors to interact with you and share their ideas.
-You control what gets posted on your website or blog and you can delete any comments that you don’t want published in your posts, so take this into account when deciding whether you will or will not allow people to comment on your posts.
-Also, make sure that people can contact you privately if they need to (e.g. using a contact form).
+- Make Use Of Commenting: Comments let your site users interact with you and share their ideas.
+You have control over your site’s comments and you can delete any comments that you don’t want displayed in your posts, so take this into account when deciding whether you will or will not allow people to comment on your posts.
+Also, make sure that people can contact you privately if required (e.g. use a contact form).

-- Worry About Site Design Later: How your site looks is important, but it’s often not essential in terms of getting your point across.
-In fact, because WordPress is so flexible as far as web design is concerned, you can just start writing to grow a readership, and then change your entire site’s look with a couple of mouse clicks anytime you want, thanks to WordPress Themes.
-Remember that great content will attract and keep your readers engaged, so focus on publishing great content and worry about other things later – you can change anything and everything anytime you want with WordPress!
+- Worry About Little Things Later: How your website looks is important, but it’s often not essential to getting your point across.
+In fact, because WordPress is so flexible when it comes to web design, you can just start publishing content to grow a readership, and then change your entire site’s design with a few clicks of the mouse whenever you want, thanks to Themes.
+Remember that it’s great content that attracts and keeps your readers engaged, so focus on publishing quality content and worry about little things later – you can change anything and everything any time you want with WordPress!

-- Use Videos And Images: Videos and images help make your posts and pages more eye-catching and help readers engage better with your information.
-We provide additional tutorials about adding images and adding videos to your posts.
+- Use Videos And Images: Videos and pictures help make your posts and pages attractive and interesting and can help readers engage better with your content.
+We provide additional tutorials and articles about inserting images and embedding videos to your content.

-- Save Often: Save your posts regularly to prevent losing your work to accidents or computer errors.
+- Save Your Posts: Save your posts regularly to prevent losing your work to accidents or computer errors.
 You can even do this without publishing your content as you will see in a moment.

-- Publish Often: If you need great content ideas for your web site, then subscribe to our email training series here: [INSERT DETAILS/OPT-IN FORM ABOUT CONTENT CREATION EMAIL TRAINING SERIES]
+- Write Regularly: If you need endless content ideas for your website or blog, we recommend subscribing to our email training series on growing your business with content marketing here: [INSERT DETAILS/OPT-IN FORM ABOUT CONTENT CREATION EMAIL TRAINING SERIES]

 Next Step …

-Now that we have gone over some guidelines for posting content on your site, the next step is to learn about different ways to save your posts.
+Now that we have gone over a few guidelines for posting content on your site, the next step is to look at saving your WordPress post.

 After adding content to your post, the next step is learning how to save it.

-By default, WordPress autosaves your content at regular intervals …
+By default, WordPress autosaves your posts at regular intervals …

-The WordPress autosave feature helps to prevent losing your content if something unexpectedly goes wrong with your internet access, or if you happen to click something that accidentally closes your browser window, or close an application while you’re working.
+This helps to prevent loss of information if something unexpectedly happens to your computer, or if you click something and accidentally close your browser window, or close an application while you’re working.

-The time and date of posts are automatically recorded when the post is first autosaved.
+WordPress records the time and date of posts when a post is first autosaved.

-You can modify this record by editing the settings in the “Published on:” fields …
+You can modify this record by changing the values in the “Published on:” options …

-Until a post is published, it will not be visible to online visitors.
-Instead, it will be saved in Draft status until published …
+Until a post is published, the content will not be visible to site visitors.
+Instead, it will be saved as a “Draft” post until published …

-You can save a post in ‘draft’ status or publish it online using the “Save” and “Publish” options in the Publish area …
+You can save a post in ‘draft’ status or publish it online using the “Save” and “Publish” functions in the Publish section …

-To save posts as a “Draft”, go to the Publish > Status section of your Post editor and click on Edit …
+To save a post as a “Draft”, go to the Publish > Status section of your Post screen and click on Edit …

-Select Draft from the ’Status’ menu and click OK…
+Choose Draft from the ’Status’ drop-down menu and click OK…

 With ‘Draft’ displayed in the “Status:” field, click the ‘Save Draft’ button…

-Your content will be saved and updated as a draft post.
-Click on Preview post to preview your content …
+Your post will be saved as a draft post.
+Click on Preview post to preview your draft post …

-In ‘Preview Mode’ you can see what your post will look like when published, but the content is not made visible to your online visitors …
+In ‘Preview Mode’ you can see what the post will look like when published, but your content will not be visible to your web visitors …

-(In ‘Preview Mode’ your content is not made visible to web visitors)
+(In ‘Preview Mode’ your post is not visible to your site visitors)

-Your content can also be previewed in a new browser window without first saving or publishing it by clicking ’Preview’ in the “Publish” area …
+You can also preview your post in a new browser window without first saving or publishing it by clicking on the Preview button in the “Publish” area …

-Once your post is ready to go live, click the ‘Publish’ button …
+Once your post is ready to go live, click ’Publish’ …

-Once your post has gone live, click View Post to open it in a new browser window …
+After your post has been published, click View Post to open your published post in a new window …

-The published post will now be made visible to your online visitors and can be linked to via its unique URL …
+Your new post will now be made visible to online visitors and can be linked to via its unique URL …

-You can always revert the status back from ‘Published’ to ‘Draft’ or ‘Pending Review’ by clicking on the Edit link in the Status field and selecting an option from the Status drop-down menu …
+You can always revert the post status back from ‘Published’ to ‘Draft’ or ‘Pending Review’ simply by clicking on the Edit link next to the Status field and selecting an option from the Status drop-down menu …

-Select Draft from the Status drop-down menu and click the ‘OK’ button…
+Choose Draft from the drop-down menu options and click the ‘OK’ button…

-Your post will revert to a ‘draft’ post and the content will no longer be made visible to your site visitors.
+Your post will revert to ’draft’ status and will no longer be available to your blog readers.

-Note: searching for a post that was previously published will lead to a ”page not found” page (this is called a ‘404 Error’ page) …
+Note: searching for posts that were previously published will lead to a “not found” error message (this is called a ‘404′ page) …

 Next Step …

-Now that you know how to create, save and publish your posts in WordPress, let’s review the steps involved in creating a new WordPress post.
+Now that you know how to create, save and publish a post in WordPress, let’s review all of the steps involved in creating a new WordPress post.

-How To Create A WP Post – Quick Summary Of Steps Involved
+Posting Content To WordPress – Quick Summary Of Steps Involved

 In this final section of the tutorial, we review the steps involved in creating and optimizing a new WordPress post.

-As mentioned in Part One of this tutorial, getting content published online with WordPress is as easy as 1-2-3:
+As mentioned in Part 1 of this tutorial, getting content published online with WordPress is as easy as 1-2-3:

 - Think …